quartiq/minimq/README.md

 }
 ```

-## What Using It Looks Like

-You provide:

-1. a broker endpoint
-2. byte buffers
-3. a transport connector
+## Session Model

-4. a loop that keeps calling `poll()`
+You provide a broker endpoint, packet buffers, a transport connector, and a loop that keeps
+calling [`Session::poll()`].

-The session then owns reconnects, keepalive, packet flow, and inbound message delivery.
+`Session` owns reconnects, keepalive, retransmission, and inbound packet delivery.

-Core types:

-- [`Broker`]: broker endpoint config
-- [`Buffers`]: caller-owned RX/TX memory
-- [`ConfigBuilder`]: session configuration
-- [`Session`]: the MQTT client you drive
-- [`Event`]: what `poll()` produced

-Typical flow:

-- build a `ConfigBuilder`
-- construct a `Session`
-- call `poll()` regularly
-- react to:
-  - `Event::Connected`
-  - `Event::Reconnected`
-  - `Event::Inbound(message)`
-  - `Event::Idle`
-- call `publish()` and `subscribe()` on the same session

-`Event::Connected` means you have a fresh broker session and should establish any subscriptions or
+- [`Event::Connected`] means the broker created a fresh session.
+Re-establish subscriptions here.
-other session state. `Event::Reconnected` means the broker resumed the existing session, so
+- [`Event::Reconnected`] means the broker resumed the existing MQTT session.
+Existing
   subscriptions and in-flight QoS state were kept.
+- [`Event::Inbound`] carries one inbound publish.
+- [`Event::Idle`] means no inbound publish was produced on that poll step.

 ## Buffers

-`minimq` keeps memory explicit.

-You supply two buffers:
+You supply two buffers.

-- `rx`: storage for one inbound MQTT packet.
-Size it for the largest packet you expect to receive.
+- `rx` stores one inbound MQTT packet at a time.
+Size it for the largest inbound publish,
+  including topic, properties, and payload.
-- `tx`: outbound encode and replay storage.
-It must cover the largest outbound packet and any
+- `tx` stores outbound encodes and retained in-flight state.
+Size it for the largest outbound
-  retained in-flight QoS/session state.
+  packet plus the QoS/session state you want to keep active.

-If `tx` is full, `publish()` can return [`Error::NotReady`] until the broker advances the in-flight
+If `tx` is exhausted, `publish()` and other outbound operations can return [`Error::NotReady`].
-state.

 Use [`BufferLayout::split()`] if you prefer one contiguous slab.

 ## Request / Reply

-`minimq` understands MQTT request/reply properties directly.
+[`InboundPublish`] exposes MQTT v5 request/reply properties directly.

-On inbound publishes, [`InboundPublish`]
-can:
+- [`InboundPublish::response_topic()`]
+- [`InboundPublish::correlation_data()`]

-- inspect `ResponseTopic`
+- [`InboundPublish::reply()`]
-- inspect `CorrelationData`
+- [`InboundPublish::reply_owned()`]
-- build a direct reply with `reply(...)`
-- capture an owned reply target with `reply_owned(...)`

-That is useful for protocol layers such as settings, RPC, or telemetry control built on top of
-MQTT.

 ## Transport And Time